Nouvelle

 Water and Sanitation

 Women and men everywhere are affected by water availability, access and quality, but in different ways due to prevailing gender roles and norms.
 In many places, women are in charge of collecting water, and are thus particularly impacted by environmental change and disasters.
-The health impacts linked with water, sanitation and the This section provides resources on the interlinkages of gender and environment in that area.
+The health impacts are linked with water and sanitation.
+This section provides resources on the interlinkages of gender and environment in that area.

 Energy